JonmarCorpuz/SecondBrain/Protocol - DNS.md

 ## Root Nameserver

-The DNS root nameserver is a server that's responsible for resolving DNS queries starting from the root of the DNS hierarchy
+The DNS root nameserver is a type of DNS server that's responsible for resolving DNS queries starting from the root of the DNS hierarchy

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/asdadfdasfsadasdsafdafsdasfadfdfasdfdsfadfafsdfadfadfad.png)